MassimiIiano/hhgttg-db/README.md

 2. **Recording a Traveler's Trip**
    - insert a new record into the `Trip` table to represent a traveler's journey.

-3. **Submitting a Location Rating**
-   - Allow a traveler to rate a location (e.g., a planet or space station) after a visit.
-   - Ensure that at least 30 standard days have passed since the traveler's last rating for the same location before accepting a new rating.
-   - Update the location's rating accordingly.
+3. **query the most visited location in a sector**

 4. **Managing Spacecraft Usage**
    - Track which spacecraft a traveler uses during a trip.
    - Capture spacecraft details such as `name`, `capacity`, `amenities`, and the associated manufacturing `organisation`.

-5. **Querying and Retrieving Guide Information**
+5. **Querying and Entries abuot a location**
-   - Retrieve entries based on various criteria (e.g., by category: VIP, planet, species, or general).
+   - Retrieve entries based on various criteria (e.g., by category: VIP, location, species, or general).
    - Enable filtering of entries by attributes like ratings, author, or related location.
-   - Support navigation and discovery functions within the guide for both end-users and administrators.

 ### glossary
 | term   | description | synonym | connections |